Section for Statistics and Data Analysis

 Statistics and Data Analysis section October 2023

-DTU Compute has a long history of conducting statistical consultancy and participating in research and publication collaborations with other departments at DTU, other universities and external partners.
-The basic purpose of the section is to formalize this collaboration and contribute to even better research and public service sector consultancy at DTU.
-With its close connections to DTU Compute research groups in cognitive systems, image analysis and scientific computing, the section stands as a dynamic and substantial player both locally in the Danish statistics arena and internationally.
+DTU Compute has a long history of statistical consultancy and research collaborations with various DTU departments, other universities, and external partners.
+The section formalizes these collaborations to enhance research and consultancy services at DTU.
+With strong ties to research groups in cognitive systems, image analysis, and scientific computing, the section is a key player in both the Danish and international statistics arenas.

 Statistical Process Control